 Interventions are highly emotionally charged.
 Planning them, preparing what is going to be said ahead of time, and making sure everyone understands their role in the intervention increase your chances of everything going well.

-NCADD provides an online search provider of its national network of affiliates and organizations that are equipped to provide a wide range of addiction-related services, including intervention and treatment services.
-You can search by city and state to find the help of an intervention specialist near you.
+Conduct an online search for intervention providers that also provide addiction treatment information.
+You can search by city and state to find the help of an intervention specialist near you, or enter “drug interventionist near me” in the search bar.

 (August 2014).
 Drug and Alcohol Interventions: Do They Work?
 Psychology Today.
 Retrieved November 2018 from https://www.psychologytoday.com/us/blog/when-your-adult-child-breaks-your-heart/201408/drug-and-alcohol-interventions-do-they-work